pladisdev/VTS-AI-Plugin/README.md

 ### Why is this useful?
 * For AI vtubers, vtuber models need to controlled via code.
 This is an example to control a model via code, allowing you to toggle expressions based on AI inputs, like mood or prompts.
 * This is also an example of having random eye and head movements, which can give a more natural feeling than looping animations (or no animations).
+* To use a Neural Network to create natural vtuber movements based on audio input (In ALPHA)

 ## Instructions
 ### For simple Vtube Studio control with GUI